acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 ## 0) Make sure you pull the correct branch

-currently the main branch so the saml implementation is currently only under the simone-developement branch make sure to git pull the branch.
+currently the main branch does not have the saml implementation so the saml implementation is currently only under the simone-developement branch make sure to git pull the branch.

 ## 1) Configure environment variables